Weekly market commentary

 Outlook

-Markets remain reactive to a mix of economic and geopolitical signals, with recent moves reflecting uncertainty around inflation, growth, and policy direction.
-While corporate earnings have held up in many regions, investor sentiment has become more cautious.
-As inflation trends diverge and labour markets evolve, central banks may take increasingly different paths—raising the potential for greater dispersion across asset classes and regions in the period ahead.
+Whilst markets remain reactive to a mix of economic and geopolitical signals, investors seem largely undeterred and are continually buying into short term softness.
+As the Q3 earning season gets underway, investor attention is shifting back to corporate results, which are a key focus amid growing caution across markets.
+As inflation trends diverge and labour markets evolve, central banks may take increasingly different paths - raising the potential for greater dispersion across asset classes and regions in the period ahead.

 Movers table